Rohit-Singh-Rawat/Youtube-Twitter_API/README.md

 ## Features

-- User account management.
-- Tweeting top search results from YouTube.
-- Customizable search queries and result limits.
-- Integration with YouTube Data API and Twitter API.
+- **User Management**: Users can sign up, log in, and manage their profiles.
+- **Content Creation**: Users can create and publish tweets, comments, likes, and videos.
+- **Content Organization**: Users can organize content into playlists.
+- **Content Discovery**: Users can discover new content through search, trending topics, and recommendations.
+- **User Interaction**: Users can interact with each other through commenting, liking, and sharing.

 ## Tech Stack